maquannene/MQTagManage/README.md

 - (void)tagManageView:(TagManageView *)tagManageView didMoveItemFromIndex:(NSInteger)fromIndex toIndex:(NSInteger)toIndex;
 ```
 #More
-if you just want show something by only use TagManageView, just `TagManageView.supportGesture = NO;`, it will close gestureoperate.
+If you just want show something by only use TagManageView, just `TagManageView.supportGesture = NO;`, it will close gestureoperate.
 Even you can custom gesture then add on TagManageView like TagManageViewGestureHelper to achieve you want.